Fab Lab Tulsa celebrates the 10th annual Maker Faire Tulsa

 Fab Lab Tulsa celebrates the 10th Anniversary Maker Faire Tulsa from 10 a.m. to 5 p.m. on Saturday, Aug.
 27 in the Exchange Center at Expo Square.

-Maker Faire Tulsa is family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability, and making of all kinds.
+Maker Faire Tulsa is a family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability and making of all kinds.

 The event is free and open to the public.